 Learning to see indirectly, adds a speed bump to the process.
 That bump is one of scale.
 When nature is visually larger or smaller than your drawing, in order to match the standard you need to mentally or mechanically enlarge or reduce nature to fit the size of your drawing.

 To return to our previous analogies, learning to see while having to scale your visual standard is like learning your sums through fractions.
 It’s like learning music by transposing from a different key.
 It’s like learning to read and write by converting from binary code2.

 Consider for a moment the immense and useless work thrown on the eye and the mind when, as in the scale of most art-school drawings, at each turn of the head, a proportion sum has to be improvised, and to what purpose?

 Hyperbole aside, scaling is an important skill to learn.
 It’s simply best to learn it after you have first learned to see one-to-one.

 Houston, we have another problem.

 Stated elsewhere on the site is that learning to see is teaching your eye to objectively observe rather than to just subjectively receive.
 Unfortunately, our visual system is such that it is easily fooled.
-Yes, in everyday life that is often a good thing.
-But, relative to seeing accurately in order to draw accurately, fooled eyesight is visually fatal.
+In fact, none of our senses have a perfect perception of reality.
+Relative to seeing accurately in order to draw accurately, fooled eyesight is visually fatal.

 To mitigate that problem a more universal standard is needed.
 That standard, at least for shape and placement, is the plumb line.
 Just like the parallel lines used when learning to write, a plumb line, due to gravity, gives us a standard which is precise and permanent.
 As long as you have something approximating 20/20 vision you can compare its vertical to nature and to your artwork.
 I write more about the use of the plumb line in the article The Only Cure for Measuring.